- Arrival & Dismissal Procedures

 All students must be wearing their ID badge above the chest and be in dress code to be permitted into the building.
-To ensure the safety of students, children are not to arrive to school before 7:50 a.m.
+To ensure the safety of students, children are not to arrive to school before 7:55 a.m.
 There is no adult supervision until that time.
-All students should enter through the school cafeteria, the main entrance, or from the back student parking lot through Door #11.
+All students should enter through the school cafeteria, the main entrance, or from the back student parking lot through the gym foyer.
 Students may be in 1 of the 3 following areas: cafeteria, library or a classroom.

 *Orchestra and Band students will be permitted to enter through the outside access doors, but will not be allowed into the building unless they have an ID or are in dress code.
 We know it can be cumbersome to carry an instrument through the building to store in these areas.

 Doors open for students at 8:00am.
 Parents should not leave students at school before 7:55am.
 Staff will be on duty starting at 8:00am, therefore students will not be supervised prior to that time.
 Should a student arrive excessively early, a phone call will be made to the parent to remind them of the school’s policy and our concern for the student’s safety.